 CAP offers a safe haven for at-risk youth in grade kindergarten through high school.
 No matter what programs they choose, participants receive caring attention from positive role models who help them focus on possibilities, not limitations.
 At CAP, we are striving to pave the way for positive futures.

-We provide the following programs and activities at no cost to the students and their families:
+We provide the following programs and activities at the minimal cost of $1 per student/day to students and their families:

 - After school tutoring and mentoring

 - Career interest classes in medicine, law, engineering and education

 - Field Trips

 - Summer Camps

 - Fine Arts program including guitar, piano, and sewing lessons

 - Job Readiness courses/Interviewing skills, funded by a grant from the Gap Foundation.

 The instructional programs at CAP are designed to give academic support to the child and to aid the daily classroom teacher.
 We seek to give support to the parents of these children who find it difficult to help their children for whatever the reason with their daily quest toward excellence.
 We have a low ratio of students to adults allowing us to assure that the child has achieved a mastery of concepts before going on to the next skill.